ehsaniara/joblet-sdk-python/README.md

 5. **Check everything works**: `make pre-commit` (catches issues before review)
 6. **Submit a pull request** and tell us what you've built!

-We're friendly and happy to help if you get stuck.
-This is a welcoming project! 🎉

 ## What is Joblet?

 [Joblet](https://github.com/ehsaniara/joblet) is a powerful distributed job orchestration and container runtime system for running isolated workloads.
 It simplifies deploying and managing applications across multiple machines with built-in job scheduling, resource management, and GPU support.